Sudan's former PM Sadiq al-Mahdi dies from coronavirus in UAE

 While a successor to the party head has not yet been announced, she has been the most visible party leader in political negotiations and the media in recent years.

-Opposition parties were weakened greatly under Bashir's three-decade regime, and are jostling for power with the military during Sudan's transition, making the Umma Party's continued unity crucial to maintaining the balance of power.
+Opposition parties were weakened greatly under Bashir's three-decade rule and are jostling for power with the military during Sudan's transition, making the Umma Party's continued unity crucial to maintaining the balance of power.

-After the military forced Bashir out from power, Mahdi pushed for a transfer to civilian rule, warning in interviews with Reuters of the risks of a counter-coup and calling for the powerful, paramilitary Rapid Support Forces (RSF) to be integrated.
+After the military overthrew Bashir, Mahdi pushed for a transfer to civilian rule.

-(Reporting by Khalid Abdelaziz and Hesham Abdul Khalek, writing by Aidan Lewis, Mahmoud Mourad, and Nafisa Eltahir, Editing by Kim Coghill and Grant McCool)
+(Reporting by Khalid Abdelaziz and Hesham Abdul Khalek, Editing by Angus MacSwan)

 ((Hesham.AbdulKhalek@thomsonreuters.com;))